k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The entity list of the full entity subset can be generated using an SQL query on the source DB or running a Broadway flow.
 A Broadway flow is needed when running an extract on a non JDBC data source.

 Create a Broadway flow under the related root LU or the shared objects.
-It is recommended to locate the Broadway flow under the shard objects to enable running the flow on several root LUs of given Business Entity.
+It is recommended to locate the Broadway flow under the shared objects to enable running the flow on several root LUs of a given Business Entity.
 The Broadway flow must include the following stages:
 - Stage 1: Get the list of entities.
 - Stage 2: Call the **insertToLuExternalEntityList**  Actor (imported from the TDM library) in a loop (iteration) to insert all entities into an entity list Cassandra table:
    - Set the input LU_NAME to be external and get its value from the task execution process.